Bovine foamy virus: Unique features of the replication cycle

 Being a spumavirus, bovine foamy virus has a unique life cycle, even when compared to other retroviruses.
 One of these differences is the mechanism used in the budding process.
 Rather than budding through the plasma membrane like a more traditional retrovirus, BFV and other foamy viruses bud using the endoplasmic reticulum.
 Another facet of BFV that makes it unique among other retroviruses is how late in the replication cycle reverse-transcription takes place.
 This results in some of virions containing DNA rather than typical RNA.
 This also results in some level of integration into the host cell DNA in uncommon ways.
 For this reason, scientists have likened foamy viruses to viruses of the family Hepadnaviridae.
 Foamy viruses also contain structural genes that are distinct to their particular genus.
 The Gag protein is not always correctly cleaved into the mature form of the viral protein, as seen in other members of retrovirdae, which leads to the overall immature morphology of FV.
 The Env budding associated protein found in the transmembrane domain of the viron contains an endoplasmic reticulum retention signal which contributes to its ability to bud into the ER.

 Host interactions

 The most obvious result of interactions between the virus and its host is the telltale formation of large numbers of vacuoles throughout the cytoplasm.
 This is referred to as vacuolization, and it is what gives the spumaviruses their name.
 Most infected cells also begin rapid syncytium formation.
 Thought this effect in seen quite frequently, its cause is still yet to be determined.
 In some more rare instances, cell death has been recorded.

-Associated diseases

-To date, no known pathogen is associated with bovine foamy virus.